 AI sits at the center of nearly every value creation conversation in US PE right now, and for good reason.
 Applied effectively, AI-driven initiatives are generating meaningful operating leverage across portfolio companies in multiple sectors.

-The more nuanced story is around execution timelines and organizational readiness.
-A recurring gap exists between AI use cases that appear compelling in early-stage planning and the data infrastructure, engineering capacity, and organizational capability required to deploy them in production.
+The more nuanced story is around execution discipline, not just readiness.
+A recurring gap exists between AI use cases that appear compelling in early-stage planning and the ones that actually reach production and show up in the P&L.

 Value Creation as a Discipline